ThatObiGuy/solar_data_ingestion/README.md

 ## Notes

-- Data is floored to 5-minute intervals to prevent duplicate entries
+- Data is floored to 5-minute intervals to prevent duplicate entries and to match the rest of the entrees in the db.

 This is part of a project for personal and research use as part of a smart energy management system.
 See https://github.com/ThatObiGuy/smartEnergyManagementSystem for more information.